SourceRabbit/gcode-sender/README.md

 To run simply <b>download</b> and <b>unzip</b> the .zip file and <b>double click</b> the SourceRabbit-GCODE-Sender.jar file.
 On some platforms you will need to run an included start script.

-Note for MAC users: You may need to create a "/var/lock" directory on OSX to fix a bug in the serial library.
-To do this open the Terminal application and run the following two commands: sudo mkdir /var/lock sudo chmod 777 /var/lock
+<b>Note for MAC users:</b> You may need to create a "/var/lock" directory with write permission.
+To do this open the Terminal application and run the following two commands:
+sudo mkdir /var/lock
+sudo chmod 777 /var/lock